ruch798/Data-Visualization-Portfolio/Assignment2.md

   - The color scale aids the user to pick up on patterns faster.
   - In this case, **darker colors symbolize the higher risk factor of countries not being able to pay the government debt**.

-**Bonus**
-I've created a country heatmap visualization with Tableau which is much more easier to grasp for the user if they are well-versed with geography 😛
+**Bonus**: I've created a country heatmap visualization with Tableau which is much more easier to grasp for the user if they are well-versed with geography 😛

 ## Part 3: Working with Tableau
 ### Heatmap